doanamo/Game-Engine-01-2016/Readme.md

 My motivation is to finally complete and publish a commercial game.
 After so many abandoned projects, I'll either finish this one or most likely move away from game development entirely.
 I have some time before I (hopefully) start university by the end of this year.
 This is my last chance to try breaking into the industry as an indie developer.
 A last good shot at making my life dreams come true this year.
 Wish me luck!

 # Postmortem
 If you are reading this, then it means the project failed.
-I ended getting up a position as a game tester and stopped working on this engine.
+I ended getting up a position in the game industry and stopped working on this engine.
 I am starting unversity soon and moving to different game projects.

 Notable features that have been implemented:
 - Entity/Component system